taokann/WeBash/README.md

 You should have received a copy of the GNU Affero General Public License along with this program, in 'LICENSE' file of the repo.
 If not, see <https://www.gnu.org/licenses/>.

 ### License note
-Please add at the beginning of each new file a large comment contaning:
+Please add at the beginning of each new file a large comment containing:
 * File name
 * Description
 * Author